-THIS SHOW HAS BEEN RESCHEDULED TO NOVEMBER 20, 2020.
+THIS SHOW HAS BEEN RESCHEDULED FROM APRIL 2020 DUE TO COVID RESTRICTIONS.
 TICKET HOLDERS ARE GUARANTEED SEATS TO THIS SHOW, IF YOUR SCHEDULE DOESN’T PERMIT WE CAN OFFER CREDIT TO ANY OTHER SHOW, PLEASE EMAIL OUR ARTISTIC DIRECTOR – firstname.lastname@example.org, THANK YOU FOR YOUR UNDERSTANDING!

 The Lao Tizer Band

 Songs From The Swinghouse

 With more than five years since their last release, The Lao Tizer Band has taken the time to grow in every aspect.
 An updated larger band is exploring some new methods on their brand-new CD/DVD combo, Songs From The Swinghouse: recorded live in just three days at Conway Studios in Hollywood, the band explores three cover tunes with vocalist, a first for the group, alongside original instrumental tracks, bringing them to new heights of excellence and exuberance.